zerotohero-dev/fizz-infra/hack/spire/staging/README.md

 (& )`   (,((,((;( ))\,
 ```

+## About the Staging Environment

+The staging environment is an Ubuntu Linux server.
+There’s no orchestrator
+installed on it.
+Workload attestation is done using unix user selectors.

+On production, however, workload attestation is done using Kubernetes
+selectors.

 ## SPIRE Development Environment Quick Setup

 First, make sure `$SPIRE_ROOT` is defined in your environment: